20 Texas senators send letter to Texas Board of pardons and Paroles on Melissa Lucio case - NewsBreak

 Lucio told police that her daughter fell down the stairs and that caused her death, according to court documents.
 However, Lucio also stated she was responsible for the bite mark and bruise marks on her body.

-She told investigators that she was not angry at the 2-year-old child, but was frustrated with her other 13 children when the bite incident occurred.Execution date approaching for Melissa Lucio, first Latina in Texas
+She told investigators that she was not angry at the 2-year-old child, but was frustrated with her other 13 children when the bite incident occurred.RELATED: Lawyers hope new evidence can stop Texas woman’s execution

 During the case trial, a pathologist testified that the child’s autopsy revealed she did not die from falling downstairs and instead her injuries were consistent with a death from blunt-force trauma.
 Furthermore, court documents state the emergency room doctor that attempted to revive Lucio’s daughter stated it was the worst case of child abuse he had ever seen.